 Training, qualifications & experience

 After my first career in industry, I worked as a voluntary advisor at the Citizens Advice Bureau.
 I then trained as a therapeutic counsellor.
 My placements were with recovering drug addicts and alcoholics at a residential rehab centre and at Turning Point in Bridgwater.

-I have helped clients with a variety of presenting problems including depression, anxiety, trauma, childhood and family issues, anger, substance abuse, and life events such as bereavement, disability, health issues, retirement and redundancy.
+I have helped clients with a variety of presenting problems including anxiety, OCD, depression, trauma, childhood and family issues, anger, substance abuse, and life events such as bereavement, disability, health issues, retirement and redundancy.

 awarded by the Counselling and Psychotherapy Central Awarding Body (CPCAB):

 - Motivational enhancement therapy

 - Motivational Interviewing

 - Working with the inner child

 - Good practice in counselling (safeguarding and boundaries)